Waiting times in A&E

 A&E may not be the best place for your needs.
 If you have been suffering from a medical problem for more than 48 hours, you should talk to your local pharmacist, contact your GP surgery, call NHS 111 or go to 111 online.

-If you have a minor injury or illness, it will usually be better to go to an urgent care centre like the one at Guy's Hospital, which is open 8am to 8pm, seven days a week.
+If you have a minor injury or illness, it will usually be better to go to an urgent care centre like the Guy's Hospital urgent care centre, which is open 8am to 8pm, seven days a week.

 Call 111 if it's not an emergency